rohitx/CapstoneProject/README.md

 A recommendation engine to help main stream video gamers discover games created by independent individuals or small groups.

+Before I go into the motivation, the data, and the modeling process, I would like to visually explain the file structure of this repo.

+            Capstone Repo

 ![](Late_summer.png)

+## Repo Structure

 ## Motivation